saronahub/server/CONTRIBUTING.md

 - You can ignore comma dangle
 - You can use unnamed function expressions
 - Camle case is not necessary but recommended
+- Don't use underscore dangle if not necessary

 [1]: https://github.com/airbnb/javascript